nfdi4cat/pid4cat-model/CONTRIBUTING.md

-# Contributing to crid-model
+# Contributing to pid4cat-model

 :+1: First of all: Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to crid-model.
+The following is a set of guidelines for contributing to pid4cat-model.
 These guidelines are not strict rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.